beddalumia/condmatlab_sissa/HeisenbergED/README.md

 -----------------------

-Material is partially coauthored with Francesca Paoletti <francesca.paoletti@sissa.it>, quoted here and there as *fp*.
+Material is partially coauthored with [Francesca Paoletti](<francesca.paoletti@sissa.it>), quoted here and there as *fp*.

-More specifically: *She coded in f90.
+More specifically: She coded in f90.
 Here is reported only the data analysis, carried in python (+ some f90 commented code snippets, therein).
 All the debugging has been carried out together, in a "cross-checked" fashion.
-Nevertheless the underlying logical structure of some subroutine is inherently distinct, due to authors' different taste.*
+Nevertheless the underlying logical structure of some subroutine is inherently distinct, due to authors' different taste.